-Residency in Spain for Non EU Citizens
+Residency in Spain for Non-EU Citizens: Complete 2026 Guide

 There are various routes to gain residency in Spain as a non European Union citizen.
 Since Brexit, citizens of the United Kingdom must also apply for Non EU Visas.
 There are short-term and long-term options available, and a residence card is usually valid for a minimum of one year.